JulianMonticelli/LZWCompression/README.md

 Several of the files required to run this program are property of Robert Sedgewick and Kevin Wayne, from Algorithms, 4th edition.
 For this reason, I could not include them.

-If you are interested in running, the files are:
+If you are interested in running the program, the files are:

 ```BinaryStdIn.java, BinaryStdOut.java, Queue.java, StdIn.java, StdOut.java, TST.java```